robots-make-art-too/Xin_Zhou/Quizzes/Quiz1/INFO.md

 The content I received from `prof` was:

-1. First: colorMode()
+1. First:  ellipse()
 2. Second: fill()
-3. Third: sadness
+3. Third: disgust

 ---
 >